Thompson language

-The Thompson language (nɬeʔkepmxcín), also known as Nlaka'pamuctsin or as the Nlaka'pamux (or Nthlakampx) language, is an Interior Salishan language spoken in the Fraser Canyon, Thompson Canyon, Nicola Country of the Canadian province of British Columbia, and formerly in the North Cascades region of Whatcom and Chelan counties of the state of Washington in the United States.
-A dialect distinctive to the Nicola Valley is called Scw'exmx, which is the name of the subgroup of the Nlaka'pamux (Thompson) who live there.
+Thompson (endonym: nɬeʔkepmxcín) – also known as Nlakaʼpamuctsin, Nlakaʼpamux, or Nthlakampx – is an Interior Salishan language spoken by the Nlakaʼpamux people (also known as the Thompson people).
+It is spoken in the Fraser Canyon, Thompson Canyon, and Nicola Country of the Canadian province of British Columbia and was formerly spoken in the North Cascades region of Whatcom and Chelan counties of Washington State in the United States.
+A dialect distinctive to the Nicola Valley is called Scwʼexmx, which is the name of the subgroup of the Nlakaʼpamux who live there.

 Phonology

-Nlaka'pamuctsin is a consonant-heavy language.
-The consonants can be divided into two subgroups: obstruents, which restrict airflow, and sonorants or resonants, which do not.
+Thompson is a consonant-heavy language.
+The consonants can be divided into two subgroups: obstruents (oral occlusives & voiceless continuants), which restrict airflow, and sonorants (nasal occlusives & voiced and glottalic continuants), which do not.
 The sonorants are often syllabic consonants, which can form syllables on their own without vowels.